 Small businesses need to also ensure that their IT security protocols are up to date as hackers continue to delve into new industries.
 No longer will hackers be satisfied with a “big win,” instead they will use ransomware or phishing scams to target unsuspecting small businesses whom might not have the hefty cybersecurity measures of a larger entity.
 In this vein, small businesses need to also focus their efforts on educating their employees about best practice security tactics.
 Employees are less likely to make a costly mistake if they have been properly educated about cybersecurity and the potential dangers that are lurking within a seemingly harmless spam-like email.

 In short, small businesses should be vigilant in establishing the budget needed to continue to make IT security a top priority.
 Failing to invest in IT security could result in costly data breach, which could leave a small company out of business and its employees out of jobs.
 Where To Start is the trusted choice when it comes to staying ahead of the latest information technology tips, tricks, and news.
-Contact us at (844) RASM or send us an email at - email@example.com for more information.
+Contact us at firstname.lastname@example.org for more information.